Sean-w94/atmos/article.md

 descriptive.

-In particular we used destructuring to emulate configuration based enums which were then used to establish light-weight multiplexor (more on this later).
+In particular we used destructuring to emulate configuration based enums which were then used to establish light-weight multiplexing (more on this later).

 Another gem is the lamdas, the removal of noise around a function